joshgontijo/rest-client/README.md

 ### Serialization
 Before using `asObject(Class)` or `.body(Object)`, is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done for each client.
-By default Gson is used as the default serializer, so there's no need to register any other json mapper unless you want a custom configuration.
+Json is supported out-of-the-box, so there's no need to register any other json mapper unless you want a custom configuration.
 Here's how to configure a new ObjectMapper:

 ```java